Uzbek Soviet Encyclopedia: History

 The Uzbek Soviet Encyclopedia was published in Tashkent from 1971 to 1980 by the Uzbek Soviet Encyclopedia Publishing House.
 Doctor Ibrohim Moʻminov, a member of the Academy of Sciences of Uzbekistan, was the chief editor of volumes one through nine.
 Komiljon Zufarov was the chief editor of volumes ten through fourteen.
 The Uzbek Soviet Encyclopedia was not available in Russian.

 Content

 The Uzbek Soviet Encyclopedia is a comprehensive source of knowledge in social and economic studies and in the applied sciences.
 A major value of the encyclopedia is its comprehensive information about the USSR in general and the Uzbek SSR in particular.
 Every aspect of life in Soviet Uzbekistan is systematically presented, including history, economy, science, art, and culture.
 There are comprehensive biographies of prominent Uzbek cultural and scientific figures who are not as well known outside of Uzbekistan.

 The Uzbek Soviet Encyclopedia contains extensive writings on Sufism, and generally positive coverage of Uzbek Sufi philosophers such as Khoja Akhmet Yassawi.
-The encyclopedia initially criticized anti-Soviet writers such as Abdulrauf Fitrat and Choʻlpon as bourgeois nationalists, but these figures were rehabilitated during glasnost.
+The encyclopedia criticizes anti-Soviet writers such as Abdulrauf Fitrat and Choʻlpon as bourgeois nationalists, but these figures were rehabilitated during glasnost.